SaraGhazanfari/lipsim/rebuttal.md

 someone have access to the model (white box) to actually attack it.
 Please elaborate.**

-The code is accessible through github and the instructions to easily loadin and using the metric is provided in the github repository.
+The code is accessible through GitHub and the instructions for loading and using the LipSim metric are provided in the GitHub repository.

 **3- Consider changing the colors in bar plot of Fig. 3.a.
 They are hard to distinguish.**